fonttools/fonttools/Doc/source/index.rst

 -----

 fontTools is a library for manipulating fonts, written in Python.
 The project includes the TTX tool, that can convert TrueType and OpenType fonts to and from an XML text format, which is also called TTX.
 It supports TrueType, OpenType, AFM and to an extent Type 1 and some Mac-specific formats.
-The project has an MIT open-source licence `MIT open-source license <https://github.com/fonttools/fonttools/blob/master/LICENSE>`_.
+The project has an `MIT open-source license <https://github.com/fonttools/fonttools/blob/master/LICENSE>`_.
 Among other things this means you can use it free of charge.

 Installation
 ------------